musa11971/dotfiles/README.md

 Follow these install instructions to set up on a Mac.

 1. Update macOS to the latest version with the App Store
-2. Install Xcode from the App Store, open it and accept the license agreement
-3. Install macOS Command Line Tools by running `xcode-select --install`
 4. Clone this repo to `~/.dotfiles`.
 5. Install [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh#getting-started)
 6. Run the installation script to start the installation: `./install.sh`